 Industrial Process Water is water that is used for a variety of manufacturing processes that include: machine tool coolant make-up, rinsing and spraying; parts washing; coating and plating; boilers and cooling tower water; and many others uses.
 The ultimate goal is to reduce operating costs and risks.
 Poor water treatment can cause serious damage to the process and the final results.

-For many companies, reduce water consumption and minimizing environmental, regulatory, and financial pressures can be achieved by implementing equipment and service offerings available from PRAB.
+For many companies, reduced water consumption and minimizing environmental, regulatory, and financial pressures can be achieved by implementing equipment and service offerings available from PRAB.

 Before use – municipal water may contain minerals, which could cause a multitude of problems than can affect product quality and manufacturing costs if the water is not treated.

 During use – you can optimize water based industrial processes with water recovery programs that recycles water and reuses water.
 This water also needs to be treated to be reused.
 These processes are done to protect the environment and reduce operating costs.

 After use – industrial water must be treated before it is reintroduced into the environment.
 This protects the environment and your company’s reputation.

 Meet Regulatory Requirements and Achieve Cost Savings with Wastewater Treatment Technologies By Tim Hanna, Vice President Business Development, PRAB Introduction Wastewater compliance management is one of the most challenging issues facing manufacturing operations today.
 Steeped in dense regulatory terminology and with standards that can be distinctive to each facility, wastewater regulations can be […]

 Wastewater treatment is an increasingly critical topic that has been discussed at the highest levels of government and major corporations.
 To find a sustainable approach, companies can employ many different strategies to help go beyond mere compliance and begin the process of positively impacting global water quality.
 According to the 2017 United Nations World Water Development Report, more than […]